 The program is a reimbursement-based, matching grant.
 Awardees are required to match grant funds with at least an additional 25% of cash and in-kind donations contributed by public and private entities.
 Hard costs eligible for reimbursement must be fully absorbed by the grant holder prior to reimbursement, which is paid based on actual expenses submitted with appropriate documentation.

-The FY19 application cycle opens on March 7th at 8:00am and a link will be posted HERE to register and for the online application.
+The FY20 application cycle opens on March 7th, 2019 at 8:00 am and a link will be posted here to register for the online application.

 491 Old Santa Fe Trail, Santa Fe, NM 87501